 The hiring academic department is required to pay the $460 H-1B application fee and the $500 anti-fraud fee for initial H-1B petitions.

 An H-1B may be expedited if necessary.
 The fee for “premium processing” is $1,410 and provides for adjudication within 15 business days.
 Depending on the circumstance, the fee may be paid by the hiring department or by the employee.

 International employees should have a valid passport.
 If your passport will expire during your employment at Syracuse University, you can renew it in your home country or through your country’s embassy or consulate in the United States.

 H-1B Limitations of Stay

 Generally speaking, H-1B status is available for a maximum of 6 years.
 However, time abroad may be recaptured and added to the maximum length of stay.
-In addition, some H-1B holders with pending permanent residency may be eligible for extension of stay beyond the 6-year limit.
-Please contact the UC for questions about your status or length of stay.
+In addition, some H-1B holders with pending permanent residency may be eligible for an extension of stay beyond the 6-year limit.
+Please contact the OUC for questions about your status or length of stay.

-H-1B status is employer specific.
+H-1B status is employer-specific.
 Therefore, Syracuse University-sponsored individuals may only work for Syracuse University.
 If you wish to work for another employer, that employer would need to file a concurrent H-1B.